Beckhoff-USA-Community/TC_XboxController/Documentation/docs/GettingStarted/Installation.md

 ### Installing The PLC Library

-After the service install process, there will be a PLC library placed at the location **C:\Program Files\Beckhoff Community\TwinCAT XBox Controller Service\PLC Library**.
+After the service install process, there will be a PLC library placed at the location **C:\Program Files\Beckhoff Community\TwinCAT Xbox Controller Service\PLC Library**.
 You will need to import this into the TwinCAT library repository before being able to use the functions.
 To do this, right-click the Resources folder inside a PLC project and use the install button.

 ![PLC Library Install](../Images/LibRepo.png)